Responsible pet ownership

 View our information sheet for preparations you can make before, during and after an emergency.

-Council is committed to reducing the number of unwanted cats and dogs within the Fraser Coast Regional Council area, and in October 2022, Council adopted a new Animal Desexing Reimbursement Incentive Policy to provide reimbursement of some costs associated with the desexing of cats and dogs.
+Council is committed to reducing the number of unwanted cats and dogs within the region and has adopted the Animal Desexing Reimbursement Incentive Policy to reimburse some of the costs associated with desexing.

 To apply, please complete the application form and submit with all required supporting documentation at Council's Customer Service Centres or by emailing to enquiry@frasercoast.qld.gov.au.